 In the current literature, map synthesis is primarily conducted using conditional GANs, which can be broadly categorized into two approaches: paired and unpaired translation.
 In the paired translation context, the utilization of the Pix2Pix model by Isola et al. has shown promising results in map synthesis [19].
 However, the real-world scarcity of paired satellite and map images necessitated exploration into GANs capable of practical map synthesis with unpaired datasets.
-Zhu et al.'s work stands out as a foundational contribution in this domain [32].
+Zhu et al.'s work stands out as a foundational contribution in this domain [31].

-Following the core idea of CycleGAN [32], several literature studies explored the generation of maps from satellite images.
+Following the core idea of CycleGAN [31], several literature studies explored the generation of maps from satellite images.
 Expanding on CycleGAN's concept, the GeoGAN model proposed by Ganguli, Garzon, and Glaser significantly advances map generation from satellite images [11].
 It uniquely combines reconstruction and style transfer losses with a conditional GAN to enhance the quality of map synthesis.
 This innovative approach, particularly its third model architecture, yields more accurate map features, showcasing the evolving techniques in map synthesis from satellite imagery.
-Following the development of GeoGAN, the researchers introduce the Semantic-regulated Geographic GAN (SG-GAN), which integrates crowdsourced vehicle GPS coordinates into the map synthesis process [31].
+Following the development of GeoGAN, the researchers introduce the Semantic-regulated Geographic GAN (SG-GAN), which integrates crowdsourced vehicle GPS coordinates into the map synthesis process [30].

 This model adopts the Pix2Pix framework as its backbone, enhancing it with additional layers of GPS data and semantic estimations to reduce noise and improve accuracy in areas with sparse geographic information.
-The SG-GAN [31] approach not only enriches the map generation process with external geographic data but also maintains the standard adversarial training, demonstrating an advanced application of GANs in satellite-to-map image conversion.
-In the subsequent year, Song et al. introduced MapGen-GAN [28], an enhancement of the CycleGAN approach in map generation.
+The SG-GAN [30] approach not only enriches the map generation process with external geographic data but also maintains the standard adversarial training, demonstrating an advanced application of GANs in satellite-to-map image conversion.
+In the subsequent year, Song et al. introduced MapGen-GAN [27], an enhancement of the CycleGAN approach in map generation.
 This model incorporates circularity and geometrical consistency constraints to refine the translation of remote-sensing images into maps.
 These innovations enable MapGen-GAN to achieve more accurate and reliable map generation, particularly in emergency response scenarios.

 Consequently, it is important to note that the above generative models focus on either the pix2pix model (paired mechanism) or the cyclic approach (unpaired translation).
-These approaches are often not realistically applicable due to the lack of paired data or the computational overhead associated with the cyclic process, as suggested in the work by Kazemi et al. [20].
+These approaches are often not realistically applicable due to the lack of paired data or the computational overhead associated with the cyclic process [20].
 Not specifically designed and tested on map synthesis, contrastive learning in GAN proposed by Park et al. [25] successfully replaced the cyclic approach and yielded good results on image quality and complexity in image-to-image translation.
-Extending upon the work of Park et al., Han et al. [15] presents a novel method for unsupervised image-to-image translation that utilizes a dual learning setting with two encoders.
+Extending upon the work of Park et al., [15] presents a novel method for unsupervised image-to-image translation that utilizes a dual learning setting with two encoders.
 This approach smartly integrates contrastive learning within a cyclic procedure, enabling the model to learn mappings between two unpaired domains effectively.
-The given work achieved better performance in image-to-image translation tasks compared to previous cyclic and contrastive models, as evidenced by the Fréchet Inception Distance (FID) score [17], a metric used to measure the similarity between distributions of real images and generated images, reflecting improvements in both variety and quality.
-Similarly, SCONE-GAN, as presented by Abbasnejad et al. [1], advances image translation by incorporating contrastive learning with graph convolutional networks to generate more realistic and diverse scenery images.
+The given work achieved better performance in image-to-image translation tasks compared to previous cyclic and contrastive models, as evidenced by the Fréchet Inception Distance (FID) score [17].
+Similarly, SCONE-GAN, presented in [1], advances image translation by incorporating contrastive learning with graph convolutional networks to generate more realistic and diverse scenery images.
 This approach effectively maintains image structure, maximizes mutual information between style and output, and demonstrates enhanced performance on four datasets.
 It is worth mentioning that contrastive learning with mutual information maximization at the patch level has not yet been explored dominantly on map synthesis given satellite images.
-The present work revisits the contrastive learning approach proposed by Park et al. [25] in map synthesis to achieve better results based on visualization and time complexity.
+The present work revisits the contrastive learning approach proposed in [25] in map synthesis to have better results based on visualization and time complexity.